ucsd-cse15l-w23/ucsd-cse15l-w23.github.io/pages/syllabus.md

 reports must be your own.

-You **can** use an AI assistant like ChatGPT or Copilot to help you author lab reports.
-However, if you do, you are **required** to include a section of your lab report that shows:
+You **can** use an AI assistant like ChatGPT or Copilot to help you author lab reports or write code in this class.
+If you do, you are **required** to include a section of your lab report that shows:

 - The prompts you gave to ChatGPT, or the context in which you used Copilot autocomplete